Node Types Reference

 - Input (Top): Execution flow - connects from previous nodes

-- Condition (Left): Optional boolean condition to show/hide the option
+- Condition (Left, per item): Optional boolean condition to show/hide the option, element, or text block

-- On Click (Right): Execution flow when the player selects this option
+- On Click (Right, per option): Execution flow when the player selects a button option

 Use Cases: